pivotal/docs-tap/install.md

     This may take 5-10 minutes because it installs several packages on your cluster.

-1. Verify tht all the necessary packages in the profile are installed by running:
+1. Verify that all the necessary packages in the profile are installed by running:

     ```
     tanzu package installed list -A